MarcialRosales/maven-concourse-pipeline/README.md

 ```

 ### Reminder: Copy Maven's produced jar to an output folder
 In the previous step (`03_release_versioned_artifact`), the task `maven-build.yml` copies the built jar onto an output folder.
-If we don't copy the jar to an output folder, we lose it as soon as *Concourse* destroy the container where it ran the task.
+If we don't copy the jar to an output folder, we lose it as soon as *Concourse* destroys the container where it ran the task.

 ### Push produced jar to Maven local repo
 And the last change is to modify the job in the `pipeline.yml` so that we install the jar we just copied to the `build-artifact` folder.
-You maybe be wondering why do we need `input_mapping` and `output_mapping` attributes in the `task: build-and-verify`.
+You may be wondering why we need the `input_mapping` and `output_mapping` attributes in the `task: build-and-verify`.
 It is a way to create aliases.
-When we create a task we declare what names are more meaningful.
-For instance, in `maven-build.sh` we used `source-code`, `version`, and `pipeline`.
-But at the pipeline level, the folder names receive the name of the resource from they come from, e.g. `source-code-resource`, or `pipeline-resource`.
+When we create a task, we use meaningful names for the input and output folders.
+For instance, in `maven-build.sh` we used `source-code` for the source code we are building, `version` for the folder which contains the current version, and `pipeline` for the folder with all the tasks.
+But at the pipeline level, the folder names receive the name of the resource the belong to, e.g. `source-code-resource`, or `pipeline-resource`.

 There is a nasty bit on this pipeline which is how we tell the `artifactory-repository` resource which file to push to Maven repo.
 In *Concourse* we cannot concatenate multiple variables like this: `file: ./built-artifact/{{artifact-id}}-*`.
 If this expression would have been valid, it would have resolved to `file: ./built-artifact/maven-concourse-pipeline-app1-*` unfortunately *Concourse* produces `file: ./built-artifact/"maven-concourse-pipeline-app1"-*` (see the double quotes around our application?).
 For this reason, I have to declare the full path in the `credentials.yml` file which is very nasty because we have to reference the folder `built-artifact` which is defined in the pipeline.
 It is a very ugly solution.